YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 At process startup, the environment variable ydb_gbldir identifies the global directory to the process.
 M application code can access and change the global directory through the $ZGBLDIR intrinsic special variable, which is initialized from $ydb_gbldir at process startup.
 M application code can also use extended global references with the || or {} syntax.

-Note that $ydb_gbldir / $ZGBLDIR are pathnames.
+Note that $ydb_gbldir/$ZGBLDIR are pathnames.
 If they do not start with a "/", then the pathname is relative and YottaDB searches for the global directory starting in the current working directory.

 To change the Global Directory used by processes, specify a new value for ydb_gbldir.